Variance reduction combining pre-experiment and in-experiment data: Method

 In Figure~\ref{fig2}, the treatment effect consists of two components: the direct effect from $W$ to $Y$, and the indirect effect from $W$ to $Y$ mediated through $Z$.
 The uncertainty in $Z$ arises from random sampling of its conditional distribution given $W$.
 If we treat $Z$ similarly to $X$ and apply regression adjustment using $Z$, we remove the dashed arrow from $Z$ to $Y$, which blocks the indirect path from $W$ to $Y$ through $Z$.
 This would eliminate part of the treatment effect, resulting in a biased estimator of the ATE.

-To ensure that we can reduce the uncertainty from $U$ to $Y$ through $Z$ without introducing bias, we need to carefully consider the role of $Z$ in the causal pathway.
+Figure~\ref{fig2} depicts a generic post-treatment variable.
+Our method does not adjust for such variables indiscriminately.
+To ensure that we can reduce the uncertainty from $U$ to $Y$ through $Z$ without introducing bias, we need to carefully evaluate the role of $Z$ in the causal pathway.
 Specifically, we must determine whether the indirect effect from $W$ to $Y$ through $Z$ exists and whether adjusting for $Z$ is appropriate in this context.
-By properly incorporating in-experiment covariates while accounting for their potential dependency on the treatment, we can leverage their stronger correlation with the outcome to achieve greater variance reduction in the estimation of the ATE.
+By incorporating a subset of post-treatment covariates that are plausibly treatment-insensitive for the intervention under study, we can leverage their stronger correlation with the outcome to achieve greater variance reduction in the estimation of the ATE.